snsv-dy/2fort_sniper_camp_spot/README.md

 # 2fort_sniper_camp_spot
 A simple game inspired by playing as a sniper on 2fort in team fortress 2 and trying to headshoot snipers on the opposite side.
-I made this becouse I had some free time, and wanted to learn a little bit of java language.
+Built by using Three.js, and json-simple.
+I had some free time, and wanted to learn a little bit of java language, so I made this game.

 You can compile the server using this command
 `javac -cp ".:json-simple-1.1.jar" WSServer.java`